aposazhennikov/stream-audio-to-web/README.md

 ## Shuffle Mode

-The application supports automatic track shuffling when the `SHUFFLE` parameter is enabled:
+The application supports automatic track shuffling with flexible configuration options:

+- **Global shuffle setting** — enable or disable shuffling for all streams using the `SHUFFLE` parameter
+- **Per-stream shuffle settings** — configure shuffle mode individually for each stream using the `PER_STREAM_SHUFFLE` parameter
+- **Runtime control** — enable or disable shuffle mode at runtime via the status page or API
 - **Automatic shuffling** — tracks are automatically randomized when the playlist is loaded
 - **Periodic reshuffling** — to maintain unpredictability, the playlist is reshuffled each time it reaches the end
 - **Manual reshuffling** — you can shuffle the playlist at any time via the status page or API
 - **Smart reordering** — when shuffling, the system tries to maintain the current track position
 - **Detailed logging** — the system logs shuffle operations for debugging purposes

+### Global Shuffle Configuration

-To enable shuffle mode, set the `SHUFFLE` environment variable or the `--shuffle` command line flag to `true`:
+To enable shuffle mode for all streams, set the `SHUFFLE` environment variable or the `--shuffle` command line flag to `true`:

 ```bash
 # Via command line